gchlebus/gchlebus.github.io/_posts/2026-04-19-llm-providers-for-openclaw.md

 - does it bankrupt you if you let it run all day?
 - does it fit the APIs and provider patterns that agent frameworks actually use?

-That is why I care more about **Aider Polyglot, SWE-Bench Verified, Terminal-Bench, τ²-bench, MCP Atlas, MRCR v2, Artificial Analysis, and LMArena** than about legacy benchmarks like MMLU or GSM8K.
+That is why I pay attention to benchmarks that measure agentic behavior over time — like **Aider Polyglot, SWE-Bench Verified, Terminal-Bench, τ²-bench, and MCP Atlas** — rather than older static tests like MMLU.

-## The short version on providers
+## The state of the top tier

-### Claude: best overall agent quality
+### Claude: the overall agent quality leader

+Right now, Anthropic has the strongest hand for agent workflows.

-**Claude Opus 4.7** is the best top-end planner in the market right now.
-It looks strongest when the task is messy: tool errors, long-horizon work, sensitive judgment calls, multi-step coding, and agent recovery loops.
+**Claude Opus 4.7** is the best top-end planner in the market.
+It excels when the task gets messy: handling tool errors, managing long-horizon work, making sensitive judgment calls, and surviving recovery loops without losing the plot.

-**Claude Sonnet 4.6** is the more practical recommendation for day-to-day use.
-It is cheaper, still strong at tool use and coding, and makes more sense as the default premium workhorse.
+**Claude Sonnet 4.6** is the practical default for day-to-day use.
+It is cheaper, still very strong at tool use and coding, and makes sense as the primary workhorse for the majority of turns.

-### Gemini: best long-context frontier option
+### Gemini: the long-context specialist

-**Gemini 3.1 Pro** is the most credible long-context choice.
-A lot of vendors advertise huge context windows; Google is one of the few that seems to have a real story when you actually push them.
-If you need repo-wide reasoning, transcript-heavy work, or giant document context, Gemini is the one I would take most seriously.
+**Gemini 3.1 Pro** is the most credible long-context frontier option.
+Many vendors advertise huge context windows, but Google is one of the few that actually delivers reliable performance when you fill them.
+If your workflow requires repo-wide reasoning, massive transcripts, or giant document analysis, Gemini is the model to take most seriously.

-### OpenAI: best ecosystem fit, not best-in-class agent model
+### OpenAI: the ecosystem default

-OpenAI still has enormous gravity because the APIs, SDKs, and compatibility story are so strong.
-That matters.
-But I no longer think GPT-5.x is the obvious best answer for OpenClaw.
+OpenAI still exerts enormous gravity.
+Their APIs, SDKs, and compatibility ecosystem are the industry standard.
+But while GPT-5.x remains highly capable, it is no longer the undisputed king of agent models.

-My practical breakdown is simple:
+The landscape breaks down roughly like this:

-- **GPT-5.4**: polished, safe, strong tool calling, but a bit overrated relative to Claude and Gemini.
+- **GPT-5.4**: highly polished, safe, and strong at tool calling, but arguably slightly overrated compared to the current Claude and Gemini flagships.
-- **GPT-5.4 mini**: probably the most rational OpenAI tier for many default turns.
+- **GPT-5.4 mini**: the most rational OpenAI tier for routine, high-volume turns.
-- **GPT-5.3/Codex-style variants**: strong coding specialists, but not proof of overall agent superiority.
+- **GPT-5.3/Codex variants**: excellent coding specialists, though that doesn't automatically translate to general agent superiority.
-- **GPT-OSS**: not frontier, but strategically useful as a cheap or open fallback.
+- **GPT-OSS**: strategically useful as a cheap or open fallback, even if it isn't frontier-class.

-If your priority is **developer ergonomics and integration stability**, OpenAI remains extremely attractive.
-If your priority is **best-in-class agent behavior**, I would currently look elsewhere first.
+If your priority is **developer ergonomics and integration stability**, OpenAI remains the safest bet.
+If your priority is **best-in-class agent behavior**, you should probably be looking at Claude or Gemini first.

 #### Can you use GPT models via a ChatGPT subscription instead of the API?